Barbara-Padilha/DMML2022_Google/documentation/Report.md

 ## Conclusions
 With the results presented above, we can cleary see that `Neural Networks Classiffier` achieved the best values of precision, recall, F1-score and accuracy in the test set created in the `training_data.csv` used for this project.

-This result was expected since, to use the `Neural Network Classifier` we cleaned our data, tokenized our text and also applied text embeding to achieve better quality in our classification. (**COMPLETAR**)
+This result was expected since, to use the `Neural Network Classifier` we cleaned our data, tokenized our text and also applied text embeding to achieve better quality in our classification.

 Considering this results for the `training_data.csv`, and the fact that we took more time to prepare our data with the `Neural Networks` classification, we can assume that this classifier it will also have the best score when applied to our `unlabelled_test_data.csv`, and therefore the final submission made to the Kaggle competition page was generated with this model, in which we achieved a maximum score of 0.5300.